As Stacey Abrams enters governor’s race, Georgia becomes a key 2022 battleground

 Although Georgia continues to diversify, Hood is skeptical that Abrams will be able to broaden the electorate more than she already has.

-And he said the recent Atlanta mayor’s race, which less than 3 out of 10 registered voters participated in, shows some Democrats are experiencing election “fatigue.”
+And he said the recent Atlanta mayor’s race, which fewer than 3 out of 10 registered voters participated in, shows some Democrats are experiencing election “fatigue.”
 Hood said Democrats will also have to maintain high levels of support among Hispanic voters, who shifted to the right in Texas and Florida last year.

 “The state has been changing for quite some time demographically, but demographics are not complete destiny,” Hood said.
 “There have to be a lot of assumptions to be true, for that hypothesis to pan out.”